 Enough time went by that the cycle needed to be broken, or else we would break — probably sooner than later.
 We realized our version of happiness was mostly dependent on having more time together and was actually easily attainable, merely by having less stuff to worry about and getting to approach more of our normal days like we did our vacations.

-So here we are: getting rid of almost everything, opting to hoard experiences instead of stuff — hopefully for the rest of our lives!
+So here we are: getting rid of almost everything, opting to hoard experiences instead of stuff — and hopefully becoming minimalists for the rest of our lives.
 Experiences can’t be lost, broken or stolen.
 They don’t have to cost much, are usually environmentally responsible, and involve bringing more true joy to your own life and others’.
 Did I mention they never need dusting or maintenance??
 A lot of work and energy goes into maintaining a relationship with all your stuff — a lot more than you’d have to manage with a head full of memories!

 We realize now, in retrospect, that many of the things we owned in the pursuit of contentment actually owned us instead, and robbed us of years of happiness.
 As we sorted through closets full of things we hadn’t used in ages (or ever), there just wasn’t any pride left in owning those items.
 We actually felt guilt, resentment, remorse at their cluttered existence in our lives.
 Why should mere objects have such power over us?
 We had purchased a bigger house just to store it all, but why?
 I guess because that’s just what you do.